 On Cloud Machinery

-This is an interesting example of cross-medial influence between performative and pictorial arts.
-Buccheri underlines the fact that the theatrical context in which these cloud machinery was developed was ubiquitous in early renaissance, as well as the use of “lighting, chanting, music” which enhanced the intensity of the illusion.
-This prompted the fact that “religious theatre, from the fourteenth century onwards, became a useful model to look at for painters who wanted to represent a seemingly real three-dimensional heaven”.
+Buccheri underlines how the theatrical context in which cloud machinery was developed was ubiquitous in early renaissance, coupled to the use of “lighting, chanting, music” which enhanced the intensity of the illusion.
+This prompted “religious theatre, from the fourteenth century onwards” to become “a useful model to look at for painters who wanted to represent a seemingly real three-dimensional heaven”.

-In Florentine art, there is a recurrent use of cloud in a theatrical fashion in the case of sculptures and paintings portraying the Annunciation, the Assumption and Ascension, which can possibly be traced to the particularly significant development of the cloud machinery.
-This phenomenon started to be much more striking from the fourteenth century onwards, when Florentine art moved from a symbolic to a more overtly narrative approach.
+In Florentine art, there use of clouds in a theatrical fashion in sculptures and paintings portraying the Annunciation, the Assumption and Ascension, can possibly be traced to the significant development of the cloud machinery.
+This phenomenon became striking from the fourteenth century onwards, when Florentine art moved from a symbolic to a more overtly narrative approach.
 According to some historians, it was because of this new narrative approach that artists, searching for a new language, turned to theatre to find new ideas and spatial solutions.
 1